Neapolitan ragù: Preparation

+As with ingredients, several beliefs exist in Naples for how the best ragù is prepared.
+Specific cookware—wooden spoons and flameproof terracotta pots—are held as essential.
+To add depth of flavour, one technique involves adding tomato sauce in stages, allowing the liquid to reduce between additions.

-Families in Naples continue to make ragù, following recipes they keep secret.
-The distinctive smell released as the meat cooks is associated with Sundays, and according to the researchers Patrícia Branco and Richard Mohr, promotes "a relaxed and family-oriented mood".
-At times, emotive disagreements take place on social media over what preparation should be considered the most traditional.
-Offline versions of such disputes were dramatised in the 1990 film adaptation of Eduardo De Filippo's 1959 play Saturday, Sunday and Monday, in a scene where Sophia Loren's character, visiting a butcher, argues with customers and staff.
+Several writers from Naples have described the ragù as the "queen of sauces".
+Families in the area also hold their ragù in high regard and continue to prepare it, following recipes that they keep secret.
+The dish is typically eaten at Sunday lunch, with cooks beginning cooking early in the morning.
+The distinctive fragrance is associated with Sundays and promotes "a relaxed and family-oriented mood" according to the researchers Patrícia Branco and Richard Mohr.
+At times, emotive disagreements take place on- and offline over what recipe should be considered the most traditional.
+These disputes were dramatised in the 1990 film adaptation of Eduardo De Filippo's 1959 play Saturday, Sunday and Monday (Sabato, domenica e lunedì) in a scene in which Sophia Loren's character visits a butcher and argues with customers and staff.
+The play was an adaptation of a 1947 poem, "O rraù", written by De Filippo in the Neapolitan dialect, in which a narrator tells his wife that because she has not made ragù as his mother had, she has only made "meat with tomatoes".

 Serving

-As with several dishes in Neapolitan cuisine such as Genovese sauce, ragù di salsiccia, and stuffed squid, Neapolitan ragù is served across two courses.
-In the first, the sauce, separated from the meat, is served over a short, ridged pasta such as macaroni, gnocchi, or ziti.
-This is sometimes topped with a silver of meat.
-The meat then follows as the second course, dressed with some remaining sauce.
+As with several dishes in Neapolitan cuisine, such as Genovese sauce, ragù di salsiccia, and stuffed squid, the Neapolitan ragù is served across two courses in the Italian meal structure.
+In the first, the sauce is served over short, ridged pasta, sometimes topped with basil and parmesan.
+At times, the meat is included in the dish here—sometimes as a sliver served atop, and with increasing frequency interspersed throughout.
+The meat then follows as the second course, either by itself or with vegetable sides, dressed with some of the remaining sauce.
 If cotica has been added, it is cut into slivers and portioned out to diners.
+If the meat is not eaten, it may be saved for the next day.

-Which pasta is used varies with place; cavatelli in Benevento, fusilli in the Alburni mountain range of Salerno, and in Naples, ziti, the last as the archetypal start to a Sunday lunch.
-If the meat is not eaten, it may be kept for the next day.
+Common choices of pasta include macaroni, gnocchi, or ziti, though location has a key deciding role: in Benevento the ragù is eaten with cavatelli, in the Alburni mountain range of Salerno with fusilli, and in Naples, ziti is the archetypal first course for a Sunday lunch.
+The use of short ridged pastas distinguishes the Neapolitan ragù from ragù alla bolognese, which generally uses the long, flat tagliatelle.

 During Carnival, Neapolitan ragù covers the local lasagne di Carnevale, a baked pasta dish containing mozzarella and ricotta, sausages and small fried meatballs, as well as hard-boiled eggs.
-It is also sometimes included in the baked pasta dish timballo.
+It is sometimes included in the timballo.